Data Sources for International Relations (SAIS)

 - City Population (UNData)By sex, city, and city type.

-- EIU China Province and City DataFocused on 31 provinces and select cities in China.
+- EIU China Focus City DataFocused on 31 provinces and select cities in China.
+To access, click on More in the Navigation Bar on the top right.

 - World Urbanization Prospects (United Nations)Estimates and future projections of the urban and rural populations.